 The Creation District is a program of Waking The Village, the 501(c)3 nonprofit that runs Tubman House and Art Beast Children's Studio.
 All donations made to Waking the Village sustain programming for youth and young adults overcoming homelessness, poverty, and trauma.
+When making a PayPal donation specifically for the Creation District, just note our program name in the notes section and we'll make sure your investment ends up in the right spot!

 Want a better idea of where your donations are going?